-8. NET ASSETS ATTRIBUTABLE TO UNIT HOLDERS - EQUITY
+6. NET ASSETS ATTRIBUTABLE TO UNIT HOLDERS - EQUITY

-Under AASB 132 Financial Instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain criteria are met.
-The Fund shall classify a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions set out in Note 2(c).
+Under AASB 132 Financial Instruments: Presentation, puttable financial instruments are classified as equity where certain criteria are met.
+The Fund shall classify a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions.
 The Fund's units are classified as equity as they meet the definition of a financial instrument to be classified as equity.

-Movements in the number of units and net assets attributable to unit holders during the period were as follows:
+Movements in the number of units and net assets attributable to unit holders during the year were as follows: